ahcis-rds/study_finder/README.md

 - Have any questions about StudyFinder, or
 - Want to learn more about updates or enhancements of the tool.

+## Upgrade notes for 2.1

+The main page carousel/video feature was an accessibility and usability issue, and has been replaced with a three-wide panel of "featured studies".
+These can be configured in the admin panel, where the carousel configuration formerly was.

 ## Development

 The easiest way to get started with a development environment is to use `docker-compose`: